 The video shows application of the ST and correlation of the examination of each part of the hand with the appropriate part of the ASM.

 The ST gives exact information of which peripheral nerve is affected and to what degree.
-Thus, without examining the ASM itself, you any predict what part of it is more likely, under the tension, in case that the clinical symptoms are caused by irritation of the brachial plexus by ASM.
+Thus, without examining the ASM itself, you can predict what part of it is more likely, under the tension, in case that the clinical symptoms are caused by irritation of the brachial plexus by ASM.

 Motor Test (MT)